IamRaviTejaG-zz/My-Notes/Cryptocurrency/Bitcoin.md

 As a solution to the block size problem, Bitcoin Developer Pieter Wuille proposed SegWit.
 In SegWit, certain parts of the transaction are removed, thus freeing up space on the block to add more transactions.
 Pieter Wuille suggested that to solve this problem, the digital signature needs to be segregated from the transactions data.
 Digital signature accounts for 65% of the space in a given transaction.
 SegWit attempts to ignore the data attached to a signature by stripping off the signature from within the input and moving it to a structure towards the end of a transaction.
 This would increase the 1 MB limit for block sizes to a little under 4 MB.
 In addition to slightly increasing the capacity size of blocks, SegWit also solves the problem where a receiver could intercept and modify the sender’s transaction ID in a bid to get more coins from the sender.
 Since the digital signature would be detached from the input, the unscrupulous party would have no way of changing the transaction ID without also nullifying the digital signature.

 #### **8.2.
 Bitcoin Improvement Proposals (BIPs)**
 A Bitcoin Improvement Proposal (BIP) is a design document for introducing features or information to Bitcoin.
 This is the standard way of communicating ideas since Bitcoin has no formal structure.
-BIPs are for Bitcoin what RFC is for Internet.
-Some famous BIPs include BIP141 (SegWit).
+BIPs are for Bitcoin what RFC is for Internet, PEP is for Python, etc. Some famous BIPs include BIP141 (SegWit), BIP32 (HD Wallets), BIP39 (Mnemonic Sentence/Code for generation of HD wallets), BIP44 (Defines a logical hierarchy for deterministic wallets), etc.